Explore the great outdoors at Mazenod College

 The aims of outdoor education at Mazenod are many.
 We aim to aid in the personal growth of our students as they progress from boy to young man during their years at the college.

 We seek to educate them in so far as they are exposed to a range of skills and experiences outside their everyday lives.
 We seek to provide them with recreational and fitness opportunities that they may wish to pursue in the future.

-The aim is the development of relationships and an aid in the transition of boys from Primary school to secondary school.
+The aim is the development of relationships and aid in the transition of boys from primary school to secondary school.
 The students are grouped in their class groups as they rotate through activities.
 They are accommodated with classmates and are encouraged to broaden their friendship groups.

 Runs in the first month of school.